 - 1. A medical, physical or sensory disability that confirms use of a word processor as necessary.
 (We require confirmation in writing by an accredited medical specialist or consultant). - 2.
-Slow hand writing speed confirmed by an internal assessment by one of our qualified staff at BHASVIC). - 3.
+Slow handwriting speed (confirmed by an internal assessment by one of our qualified staff at BHASVIC). - 3.
 Planning and organisational problems when writing by hand (supported by teacher evidence) - 4.
-Illegible handwriting (Examiners are adept at deciphering poor handwriting, so it has to be extremely difficult to read, not just messy.)
+Extremely poor handwriting (Examiners are adept at deciphering poor handwriting, so it must be extremely difficult to read, not just messy.)
 Proof is required from subject teachers. - 5.
-If a student has used a word processor for their GCSE exams, we will request supporting evidence from their school and this will be considered alongside a new assessment of need.
+If a student has a history of need using a word processor in exams at their previous school and it is therefore their 'normal way of working', and there is evidence that the provision of a word processor is still appropriate.